simantverma/bagisto-docs/api_customer.md

 ## 2. Customer's Reset Password: <a id="customer-reset-password"></a>

 You can also use the API for reset the customer's password by providing the valid customer's email address.
 In this API request, you have to use `customer/forgot-password` resource with `email` as a Request Payload.
-An email will be send on the provided email address, only if the same email address will exist in the Bagisto Store.
+An email will be send to the provided email address, only if the same email address will exist in the Bagisto Store.

 > _http(s)://example.com/public/api/customer/forgot-password_